The Secret of Crickley Hall (TV series): Episode 1

-Eve wakes up and on going downstairs sees puddles on the floor and closes the cellar door.
+Eve wakes up and upon going downstairs sees puddles on the floor and closes the cellar door.
 She is met by Gabe in the entrance hall who says that Clyde is upset.
 Eve says she feels close to Cam in the house.
 They return to bed but as they do, the cellar door opens on its own.
 The next day, the family go to the village pub for lunch.
 The landlord reveals the legend behind the village named Devil's Cleave.
 Back at the house, Clyde is attacked by something which comes out of the well.
 The family go to the village church where Gabe notices that many died in the village in 1943.